 From the village Laprak – 6, Gorkha.

-Bishnu has chosen to study at a cosmetology school and receive her certificate to work as an aestheticism and skin care specialist.
-She is hoping for sponsorship to begin her stay at the shelter and “the journey home” as a career woman.
+Bishnu had chosen to study at a cosmetology school and receive her certificate to work as an aestheticism and skin care specialist.
+She hoped for sponsorship to begin her stay at the shelter and “the journey home” as a career woman.
+UPDATE: Bishnu Garung has opened her own shop in the village.
+Thank you for your generous donations!

-SPONSORED for school & shelter by JHF USA board member, Jennifer Walker, in March 2014 ABOVE: Chin Maya studies at the JHF shelter after school.
+SPONSORED for school & shelter by JHF USA board member, Jennifer Walker, in March 2014 ABOVE: Chin Maya studied at the JHF shelter after school.

 Chin Maya, age 13.
 Nine family members, of which seven are daughters.

 Chin Maya was taken out of school to support her family.
-Being the eldest it was expected that she support the family by going to work abroad as a domestic servant or through other labor.
+Being the eldest, it was expected that she support the family by going to work abroad as a domestic servant or through other labor.
 She was at high risk of being sold or trafficked to foreign countries.
 Her wish was to study and complete six more years of school.
-She now lives in our shelter and attends school in Kathmandu.
-Once she is finished her six years of school she can return to her village and start a business.
+She lived in our shelter and attended school in Kathmandu.
+When she finishes her six years of school she can return to her village and start a business.
 The school in Kathmandu is teaching Chin Maya English so she can work in a variety of fields.
+Chin Maya has received a scholarship to college in Japan.